ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Token Transferring {#ssec-token-post}

-The exchange of Token Transfer Request and Token Transfer Response is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.
+The exchange of Token Transfer Request and Token Transfer Response is defined in {{Section 3.3 of RFC9594}}.
 In addition to that, the following applies.

 * The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values defined below (OPT2):